margo/specification/system-design/specification/identity/identity-framework.md

 Terms introduced by MIAF:

 - **Principal**: a non-human Margo component that holds, or is being provisioned with, a SPIFFE identity in a Trust Domain.
 Edge Compute Devices, WFMs, and WFM Clients are all principals.
+- **Verifier**: a Margo component that validates a peer's SVID and then authorizes the call locally, using the SPIFFE ID that SVID carries.
 - **Margo Identity Service (MIS)**: the identity-authority **role** within a Trust Domain.
 The MIS issues SVIDs, publishes the discovery document and Trust Bundle, and enforces MIAF's cryptographic and SVID-profile rules.
 The MIS is defined by its responsibilities, not by a specific API (see [The MIS role](#the-mis-role)).
 - **Policy-based authorization**: each verifier makes authorization decisions locally, based on the peer's verified SPIFFE ID.
 MIAF does not use OAuth-style token scopes or a central authorization server.

 ## Framework Overview

 MIAF has four moving parts: the **Trust Domain**, the **Margo Identity Service (MIS)**, the **Margo components** that hold and verify identities, and the **Trust Bundles** each Trust Domain publishes.
 Each SPIFFE ID belongs to exactly one Trust Domain, and a verifier validates SVIDs against its own Trust Domain's Trust Bundle.
-A component acts as an **SVID holder** when it authenticates and as a **verifier** when it validates a peer's SVID.
+A component acts as a **principal** when it presents its own SVID and as a **verifier** when it validates a peer's SVID.

 Once a component holds an SVID: